bll123/ballroomdj4/README.txt

   Alpha releases may not reflect what the final product will look like, and may not reflect what features will be present in the final product.

+  Alpha releases are not backwards compatible with each other.
+  Do a re-install rather than an upgrade.

   Anything can and will change.

 Installation: